Treatment Effect Estimation with Efficient Data Aggregation: Carved estimator

-The estimate in Theorem \ref{exact:UMVU} however does not admit direct computations, due to lack of readily available expressions for the moments of a truncated Gaussian variable.
-To this end, we use the plug-in estimate $\widehat{\Sigma}_k$ and the inverse for $\Sigma_k$ and its inverse, respectively, and apply a Laplace-type approximation to facilitate a manageable calculation for our proposal \eqref{eq:gamma-carve} through an easy-to-solve optimization.
-Deferring the rigorous justification of asymptotic unbiasedness to the next discussion, we outline the approximate construct of our estimator.
-For a Laplace approximation grants us the following:
+The estimator in Theorem \ref{exact:UMVU}, however, does not admit direct computations due to lack of readily available expressions for the moments of a truncated Gaussian variable.
+To this end, we use the plug-in estimator $\widehat{\Sigma}_k$ and the inverse of $\widehat{\Sigma}_k$ for estimating $\Sigma_k$ and its inverse, respectively, and apply a Laplace-type approximation to facilitate a manageable calculation for this estimator.
+Deferring a rigorous justification of asymptotic unbiasedness to the next discussion, we complete the steps to numerically approximate our estimator through an easy-to-solve optimization.
+For a Laplace approximation grants us the following

-We replace the constrained optimization with the unconstrained version through a logarithmic barrier penalty to obtain:
+We replace the constrained optimization with the unconstrained version through a logarithmic barrier penalty to obtain